 Instruction to TGbe Editor: Update 11be D5.01 P621L55 as shown below.

 If the EHT beamformee receives a BFRP Trigger frame with a matching STA Info field, the EHT beamformee transmits an EHT TB PPDU containing the EHT compressed beamforming/CQI report following the rules defined in 35.5.2.3 (Non-AP STA behavior for UL MU operation).
-If the EHT NDP Announcement frame has the TA field set to the transmitted BSSID, and the EHT beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID that supports receiving Control frames with TA field set to the transmitted BSSID, then the EHT compressed beamforming/CQI report sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).
+If the EHT NDP Announcement frame has the TA field set to the transmitted BSSID, and the EHT beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID that supports receiving Control frames with TA field set to the transmitted BSSID, then the EHT Compressed Beamforming/CQI frame(s) sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).

 NOTE 2—A non-AP EHT beamformee that transmits an OM Control subfield with the UL MU Disable field set to 1 does not respond to BFRP Trigger frames (see 35.9 (Operating mode indication)).

-An EHT beamformee that is a non-AP STA that transmits an EHT Compressed Beamforming/CQI Report shall set the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
+An EHT beamformee that is a non-AP STA that transmits an EHT Compressed Beamforming/CQI frame shall set the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
 The Partial BW Info subfield shall be set to the value of the Partial BW Info subfield of the NDP Announcement frame for the EHT beamformee.

 Instruction to TGbe Editor: Update 11be D5.01 P622L16 as shown below.